saltyorg/docs/docs/advanced/your-own-containers.md

         /host_path:/container_path

-    33. This section tells docker compose that the network is managed outside of this compose file.
+    33. This section tells Docker Compose that the network is managed outside of this compose file.

 === "Using Traefik"
     ```yaml